jeremyhilado/seir-224-project-2/readme.md

 #### Maps

 **IF** you decide to incorporate a map into your project:
 - It should be an additional feature of your application.
 - It should **not** be the lynchpin of your application.
 - Like user authentication a non functional app with a map is not an app.
 A functional app without a map is an app.
 Turns out, most apps don't have maps in them.
+- Check out out([this](https://github.com/ga-wdi-lessons/angular-maps)) lesson plan to get started.
 - They can cause a lot of headache for little gain.
-Maps are cool, they aren't **that** cool
+Maps are cool, but they aren't **that** cool

 #### Process